PASTA PRONTO! AND QUICK BITES

-- Squeeze the grapefruit and add it to the sunflower seeds, orange segments, lemon juice, ginger and garlic together in a food processor or a bowl, if using a hand blender.
+- Squeeze the grapefruit and add it to the sunflower seeds, orange segments, lemon juice, ginger and garlic in a food processor or a bowl, if using a hand blender.
 Blend together until smooth.

 - Add the soy sauce and water and blend again.
-Add any extra water if desired.
+Add any extra water, if desired.
 Serve the dressing alongside the salad or toss it with the salad beforehand.
 Serve at once and store any remaining dressing in the fridge.